Kiwiburn 2021 Tickets Will Be On Sale Later in the Year.

-- Each year, there is a Directed Distribution ticket sale to qualifying Theme Camps (only proven camps, not new ones) and some proven, long-term Volunteers.
-This has been completed for 2020.
+- There will be a Directed Distribution ticket sale to qualifying Theme Camps (only proven camps, not new ones) and some proven, long-term Volunteers.

 - All children under 18 must be accompanied by, and remain the sole responsibility of a parent or guardian.

 - Children aged 15 and under entering the event, require a free child’s ticket acquired in advance from Quicket.
 Be prepared to show proof of age at Gate.